-Burningham & Brown are Private Client Solicitors and we provide legal services for our Clients in Residential and Commercial Conveyancing, Wills, Lasting Powers of Attorney and Probate and Family matters.
+Burningham & Brown are Private Client Solicitors and we provide legal services for our Clients in Residential and Commercial Conveyancing, Wills, Lasting Powers of Attorney and Probate.

 We are totally committed to protecting the privacy, security and confidentiality of our Clients data.
 We take every measure to safeguard any personal information we collect about you in accordance with GDPR and The Data Protection Act 2018.
 We use the information you provide primarily for the provision of legal services to you and for related purposes; including updating and enhancing Client records, analysis to help us manage our practice, statutory returns, legal and regulatory compliance.